 6. Make sure to get a good night’s rest, eat something and take your medications as prescribed.
 In some instances, it may be recommended that medications are suspended briefly, such as in the cases of ADHD evaluations, to determine an individual’s performance without it.
 Consuming substances such as alcohol, cannabis or other mood or cognitive altering drugs within 24 hours is discouraged, as these may impact your performance.

-Neuro Assessment Services, PLLC is in-network with Medicare, Aetna, BlueCross/BlueShield of Illinois, and Humana.
+Neuro Assessment Services, PLLC is in-network with Medicare, Aetna, and BlueCross/BlueShield of Illinois.
 Typically, insurance will cover a portion of the assessment.
 You should contact your insurance to verify your benefits as well as clarify if there is any pre-authorization requirement to confirm that the insurance will cover the assessment.
 Any other insurances not listed would fall under out of network and you would be considered self-pay.
 We will provide you with a super-bill to submit to your OON insurance for reimbursement, although you should contact your insurance provider to verify your coverage for a neuropsychological assessment.

 The initial consultation is $250 and will be paid at the time of the first appointment.
 The expected cost of the assessment is to be paid prior to or on the day of testing before the assessment can begin.